Inventory control: laying paths for a bright business future

 5. Scale up and go omnichannel

 So, what to do now everything’s working like a well-oiled machine?
 Have a break?
-Well, you’ve earned it, but remember, you can’t put your feet up forever.
+Well, you’ve certainly earned it, but remember, you can’t put your feet up forever.
 And who would want to?
 This is just the beginning.
-Your manufacturing business can get even more awesome.
-The beauty of an effective inventory control system is that when done correctly, they scale up without you having to change your inventory plan again.
+Your business can get even more awesome.
+The beauty of an effective inventory control system is that when done correctly, it scales up without you having to change your inventory plan again.

 So, when you’ve caught the business bug and want to keep riding the wave of your additional success, you can increase your sales by opening up new sales channels.